 An Early Chimney

 During the Anarchy - the bitter civil war between King Stephen and Queen Maud - the Redvers family supported Maud, and Stephen's supporters besieged Christchurch Castle.
 Five centuries later the castle was taken by Parliament during the English Civil War.
-A Royalist army tried to retake the fortress in January 1645 but were unable to pierce the castle defenses.
+A Royalist army tried to retake the fortress in January 1645 but was unable to pierce the castle defences.

 The castle is cared for by English Heritage but is an open site, accessible at any time.

 - 12th-century motte

 - AD 1300 stone keep

 - Rare Norman lord's hall

 Address: High Street, Christchurch, Dorset, England, BA23 1AS